If there’s one must-see attraction in Madrid, it has to be the Prado Museum.

 Don’t Miss: Fra Angelico – The Annunciation; Rafael – The Holy Family and The Cardinal; Titian – Equestrian Portrait of Charles V, Venus and Adonis, Danaë Receiving the Golden Rain.

 Key Work: To see the influence of Titian’s Equestrian Portrait of Charles V you don’t even need to leave the Prado—just look at Velazquez and Goya’s own equestrian portraits to see the impact Titian made on Spanish art.
-A masterpiece of power and control, it’s one of the true Prado Museum highlights.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+A masterpiece of power and control, it’s one of the true Prado Museum highlights.Want our insider’s guide to eating in Madrid?
+Just add your email address in the form below!